mbrukman/cloud-launcher/console/appengine/README.md

 * list of VM instances
 * SSH to a given instance
 * view serial port output of a given instance
+* start / stop / delete of a single instance or selection of instances

 For detailed instructions for how to run the Console locally or on Google App Engine, see [docs/setup.md](docs/setup.md).